uviclibraries/ai-lit-reviews-intro/4-undermind.md

 <img src="images/4-search-progress.png" style="float:right;width:400px;" alt="Undermind search progress bullet list">
   - The report should take between 5 and 8 minutes to generate.
 You can track the progress of what it's working on by monitoring the "Search Progress" on the right half of the page.
   - You can also see an "example report" by clicking on the **See an example report** purple button towards the right side of the page while you wait for your report to be generated.
-  - Please...
+  - Please remember that
 2. Let's look at the re results!
   -
   - Be curious and have some fun!

-4. Reflection time:
+3. Reflection time:
 >  - How useful do the articles look for your search?
 >  - Compared to the Google Scholar results how high is the quality of the articles Elicit found?
 >  - Does the combined 4 article summary look reasonable?